hackclub/the-hacker-zephyr/zephyrnet/README.md

 #### NYC -> Chicago

-we bought most of the seats in one Amtrak car. other passengers could still walk through. when we boarded, the conducter saw us bringing zephyrnet server onboard and asked about power consumption. we basically were very friendly and got their permission to run ethernet down the luggage rack for wifi. it ended up going well, but many passengers who got on board were quite audibly confused. this stretch was for one night, and hack clubbers stayed in their seats in coach for the night.
+we bought most of the seats in one Amtrak car. other passengers could still walk through. when we boarded, the conductor saw us bringing the zephyrnet server onboard and asked about power consumption. we basically were very friendly and got their permission to run ethernet down the luggage rack for wifi. it ended up going well, but many passengers who got on board were quite audibly confused. this stretch was for one night, and hack clubbers stayed in their seats in coach for the night.

 #### Chicago -> San Francisco